Caihanwang/BIOS823_Assignments/README.md

 malaria_inc.head()
 ```
 ![image.png](https://i.loli.net/2021/10/02/Sz7vT3wRldmXBaq.png)
-As we can see in the table, the data cover the number of malaria deaths from 1990 to 2016 for 5 age groups.
-In order to show the difference in deaths between each group and trend of all years, I choose line plot to visualize (x axis is years, y axis is number of deaths and age groups are in different colors).
-And also, I add a interactive button over the plot so that users can choose different country by themselves.
+As we can see in the table, the data cover the incidence of malaria in 2000, 2005, 2010, 2015 for different countries.
+In order to show the distribution of makaria incidence in different years and calculate the median incidence of all years, I choose violin plot with all points besides (x axis is years, y axis is incidence of malaria).
 In addition, when moving cursor on points in the plot, we can also see the specifc value of the point.
-However, there are some countries that number of malaria deaths is zero in all years.
-For this condition, I consider it as missing value and I will not plot the data of these countries.
+Also, when moving cursor on the violin, we can see the min, max.
+1st quarter, 3rd quarter and median on the plot.
 ```python
 # Data Visulization for malaria_inc data set
 fig = px.violin(malaria_inc,